-In 2006, a group of Egyptian doctors arrived at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) to seek our help.
+In 2006, a group of Egyptian doctors arrived at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center to seek our help.
 Could we teach them how to care for the rising numbers of children with cancer, in their own country?

 Today, the answer is a resounding yes.
 On September 21, we signed a memorandum of understanding with the Egypt Cancer Network and Children’s Hospital Egypt 57357 to create a fellowship training program in pediatric oncology for physicians in Egypt, the Middle East, and North Africa.
 Together with our Egyptian colleagues, we aim to improve childhood cancer outcomes in the region by exchanging ideas and knowledge.

 We began this important collaboration by partnering physicians and nurses in Cairo with mentors in Boston, and since 2006 we have already seen significant improvement.
 However, there is still a shortage of resources in this region.
 The current pool of pediatric oncologists here is very small.

 CCHE 57357, located in Cairo, is the largest freestanding pediatric cancer hospital in the world.
 It is a modern facility with electronic medical records, school programs for hospitalized patients, and supportive specialties.

 The fellowships, launching in 2013, will involve several years of study in pediatric oncology, mostly in Egypt but partly in Boston.
 We’ll have visiting professors from Dana-Farber/Boston Children’s and case reviews through teleconference.